-Our goal is to provide an effective and safe learning environment in EECS 280 that is as close as possible to a traditional in-person term.
-We also understand that the pandemic affects students in significant and varied ways, and we will work to ensure all students are able to participate in the course.
-Please reach out to us to discuss specific challenges or needs you have.
+Our goal is to provide a safe and effective in-person learning environment in EECS 280 for all students in line with University policies.
+Please reach out to us to discuss specific health challenges or needs you have.

 Commitment to Equal Opportunity